Windos/windos.github.io/_posts/2017-03-20-crouton-stackwatch.md

 the latest question is at the ‘top.’

-In this example we only check the latest question, so if multiple questions are asked within your polling interval (defined later), you want get a toast for all of them.
+In this example we only check the latest question, so if multiple questions are asked within your polling interval (defined later), you wont get a toast for all of them.
 This doesn’t seem to happen all that often for the PowerShell category unless you only poll once an hour or longer.